zwilling/plutus-integration-testing-toolkit/README.md

 - integration-toolkit/test-environment: checks whether your environment config looks correct and if the cli can query the testnet tip
 For each smart contract to test (examples for alwayssucceeds , :memo: are given)
   - if the code builds
+  - if the executable build
+  - if the script address can be created
+  - if the datum hash can be build
+  - if the transaction can be build